vinceimbat/vinceimbat/content/Establish a life work based on my signature strengths.md

 I want to document a life about these things and share that in my site and social media.

-My most important core strengths are [[appreciation of beauty and excellence]] and [[Renewed freshness of appreciation]].
+My most important core strengths are [[appreciation of beauty and excellence]] and [[renewed freshness of appreciation]].
 Appreciation is where reverence becomes possible.
 My work is to appreciate life and the universe and help others appreciate it too.

 What I don’t want: